-We won't discuss why joining an IXP is important - the Value of Peering section of the Toolbox has already covered why peering is essential for a network operator's business.
+We won't discuss why joining an IXP is important - the Value of Peering has already covered why peering is essential for a network operator's business.

 Nor will we discuss which IXP to join - there are many factors involved, but common advice is to join the "local IXP" as that will host network operators with similar common interest, content, and customers, and likely will give the best peering opportunities.